vippsas/vipps-developers/settlements/sftp-report-service/README.md

 Settlement reports should be available by 12:00 on the day after the transactions were made, as long as a settlement were created (i.e. the balance was positive).

+Each merchant (organization number) has its own settlement reports.
+It is not possible to aggregate reports from multiple sale units into one report.

 There will never be more than one new file per sales unit each day (and there may be none).